 Bitcoin Private Key: DA46B559F21B3E955BB1925C964AC5C3B3D72FE1BF37476A104B0E7396027B65

 The only way to spend funds on the Bitcoin network is through the use of a private key.
 In regards to private key management, there are two main types of wallets: custodial wallets and non-custodial wallets.
 Coinbase, Kraken, and Gemini are examples of custodial wallet providers.
-BRD, Trust Wallet, and Exodus are examples of non-custodial wallet providers.
+Komodo's flagship product is the AtomicDEX non-custodial wallet.
+BRD, Trust Wallet, and Exodus are examples of additional non-custodial wallet providers.

 With custodial wallets, a custodian (the wallet provider) keeps private keys secure on behalf of wallet owners.
 Users typically create/ log into an account via an email address and password.
 Custodial wallets never require users to hold their private keys.
 If you forget your wallet password, regaining access to funds is quite easy.
-You would just go through the typical password reset steps via an email account as you would for most other online accounts.
+You can think of this sort of as a Bitcoin account, rather than a pure wallet.
+You would just go through the typical password reset steps through email as you would for most other online accounts.
 However, there are potential security risks involved with trusting someone else to manage your private keys.
 For example, if a wallet provider’s database suffers a security breach, private keys may be compromised.
 This could lead to the theft of funds.

 With non-custodial wallets, wallet providers never store private keys.
 The user is responsible for keeping their own private keys secure.
 You sometimes have the option to export a private key (usually in WIF format) and use it to access a non-custodial wallet.
 However, wallet providers widely recommended to avoid using a private key directly as a means of accessing a non-custodial wallet.
 Much like custodial wallets, users typically create/ log into a non-custodial wallet via an email address and password.
 Note that a few types of non-custodial wallets (e.g. desktop applications) sometimes don’t require you to create an email or username login.
 While non-custodial wallets generally provide more security than custodial wallets, the process of recovering access to funds may be a bit more difficult if you forget your password.